Hamdard University: HIET – Islamabad

-The teaching faculty for HUIC includes four professors, seven assistant professors, 16 lecturers and 11 members from visiting faculty.
-Laboratories for the campus include a Research Laboratory, an Electronics Laboratory, a Communications Laboratory, an Industrial Control Laboratory and a Simulation & Modelling Laboratory.

 Faculty of Environmental Sciences

-The Faculty of Environmental Sciences offers the degree of Bachelor of Science in Environment & Energy Management.
+The Faculty of Environmental Sciences offers B.S in Environment & Energy Management.

 Faculty of Management Sciences

 The Faculty of Management Sciences offers the degrees of Bachelor and Master of Business Administration (B.B.A. & M.B.A.) and M.S.
 (Management Sciences) through its two constituent institutes: HIMS – Karachi and HIMS – Islamabad.

 HIMS – Karachi

-Hamdard Institute of Management Sciences Karachi offers a four-year program of B.B.A.
-(Bachelor of Business Administration) in undergraduate category, an M.S.
-(Management Sciences) program, and a post-graduate M.B.A.
-(Master of Business Administration) program which has been divided into four categories with respect to the time-span and previous education:
+Hamdard Institute of Management Sciences Karachi offers a four-year program of Bachelor of Business Administration in undergraduate category, a Management Sciences program, and a post-graduate M.B.A (Master of Business Administration) program which has been divided into four categories with respect to the time-span and previous education: